gabriel-ing/Quickstarts/REST-Quickstart/REST Quickstart.md

 }
 ```
-The class inherits from %Persistent and %JSON.Adapter.
+The class inherits from `%Persistent` and `%JSON.Adapter`.

-%JSON.Adapter makes it easier to parse data into and from JSON.
+`%JSON.Adapter` makes it easier to parse data into and from JSON.

- %Persistent class defines an object that can be saved to the database which means an object can be created using:
+ `%Persistent` class defines an object that can be saved to the database which means an object can be created using:

 ```
 set dog = ##class(petapi.Pet).%New()